Roseburg High School: State championships

+Racism incident

+In 1987, Roseburg hosted Benson Polytechnic High School in a quarter-final football playoff game.
+Benson's athletes and spectators were subject to several racial slurs and taunts.
+The incident resulted in the cancellation of a previously scheduled basketball game against Grant High School, as well as a temporary moratorium on Portland schools visiting Roseburg.

 Academics

-In 2008, 71% of the school's seniors received a high school diploma.
-Of 598 students, 427 graduated, 127 dropped out, and 44 were still in high school the following year.
+In 2006, 71% of the school's seniors received a high school diploma.
+Of 585 students, 427 graduated, 127 dropped out, and 44 were still in high school the following year.
 In the graduating class of 2021, over 89% of the graduating class completed their diploma or GED, beating the state average in a year that saw most schools decline.

+Roseburg High School offers 10 Advanced Placement (AP) classes and opportunities for college credit through Umpqua Community College and Southern Oregon University.

+Mascot controversy

+The school's "Indians" mascot has been the source of controversy, with some claiming it perpetuates harmful stereotypes and is detrimental to Native American students.
+In 2021, the school board voted 5-1 to retire the mascot, but failed due to district policy requiring unanimous votes.
+As per Oregon law, Roseburg High School and the Cow Creek Band of Umpqua Tribe of Indians have had an agreement to use the mascot since 2017.

 Shooting incident

 At 7:45am on February 23, 2006, 14-year-old freshman Vincent Wayne Leordoro shot and critically wounded 16-year-old Joseph Monti in the school's courtyard.
 Two students followed the shooter and flagged down a police car as he walked away from school.
 Police confronted him at a nearby restaurant parking lot, where he put a gun to his head before surrendering.
 School administrators hired security guards as a result of the incident.
 Leodoro was sentenced to be held until he was 25 years old.